Hardness of Token Swapping on Trees: Known techniques preclude approximation factors less than 2

 \section{Known techniques preclude approximation factors less than 2}

 Previous results about sequential token swapping on trees include three different polynomial time 2-approximation algorithms and some lower bounds on approximation factors.
 The three algorithms all have the property that if a token at a leaf is at its destination (i.e., it is a ``happy leaf token'') then the algorithm will not move it.
 Biniaz et al.~\cite{tree-token-swapping} proved that any algorithm with this property has a (worst case) approximation factor at least $\frac{4}{3}$.
 They also proved via ad-hoc arguments that the approximation factor is exactly 2 for two of the known 2-approximation algorithms (the ``Happy Swap Algorithm'' and the ``Cycle Algorithm'').
-For the third 2-approximation algorithm, Vaughan's algorithm, they could not prove a lower bound better than $\frac{4}{3}$.
+For the third 2-approximation algorithm, the Vaughan-Portier algorithm, they could not prove a lower bound better than $\frac{4}{3}$.

-This section contains two results: we prove that Vaughan's algorithm has approximation factor exactly 2.
+We prove that the Vaughan-Portier algorithm has approximation factor exactly 2.
 We also extend the approximation lower bounds of Biniaz et al.~by proving that the approximation factor is at least 2 for a larger family of algorithms.
 We formalize this family as follows.
 For token $t$ let $P_t$ be the path from $t$'s initial position to its final position.
 A sequence of token swaps is \defn{$\ell$-straying} if at all intermediate points along the sequence, every token $t$ is within distance $\ell$ of the last vertex of $P_t$ that it has reached up to this point.
 A token swapping algorithm is \defn{$\ell$-straying} if it produces $\ell$-straying sequences.

 Both approximation lower bounds will be proved for the same family of trees that was used by Biniaz et al.~\cite{tree-token-swapping}.
-For any $k$ and any odd $b$ we define a tree $T_{k,b}$ together with initial and final positions of tokens. $T_{k,b}$ has $b$ paths of length $k$ attached to a central vertex, $c$, and a set $L$ of $k$ leaves also attached to $c$.
+For any $k$ and any odd $b$ we define a tree $T_{k,b}$ together with initial and final positions of tokens.
+The tree $T_{k,b}$ has $b$ paths of length $k$ attached to a central vertex $c$, and a set $L$ of $k$ leaves also attached to $c$.
 See Figure~\ref{fig:branch-example}.
 The tokens at $c$ and $L$ are \defn{happy}---they are at their final positions.
-The tokens in branch $i, 0 \le i \le b-1$ have their final positions in branch $i+1$, addition modulo $b$, with the initial and final positions equally far from the center $c$.
+The tokens in branch $i, 0 \le i \le b-1$, have their final positions in branch $i+1$, addition modulo $b$, with the initial and final positions equally far from the center $c$.